Landlords

 Bills and regular outgoings

 We recommend that you arrange for regular outgoings e.g. service charges, maintenance contracts etc. to be paid by standing order or direct debit.
-However where we are managing the property, by prior written agreement we may make payment of certain bills on your behalf, provided such bills are received in your name at our office, and that sufficient funds are held to your credit.
+However where we are managing the property, by prior written agreement we may make payment of certain bills on your behalf, provided such bills are received in your name to our contact address or email.

 Council tax and utility accounts

 We will arrange for the transfer of Council Tax and utility accounts to the Tenant.
 Meter readings will be taken, allowing your closing gas and electricity accounts to be drawn up.
-All these matters we will handle for you, however British Telecom will require instructions directly from both the Landlord and the Tenant.

 Back to top